Most Commonly Asked Questions About Esomeprazole

 GERD is a condition where the acidic contents of your stomach come back up and burn your throat.
 This is uncomfortable, damaging, and can even lead to another condition called “erosive esophagitis”.
 Erosive esophagitis is damage to the sensitive lining of your throat caused by recurrent exposure to the acid from your stomach.

 Ulcers are another serious condition that esomeprazole is prescribed to prevent and/or treat.
 Ulcers are sores in your digestive system that can be very painful and dangerous.
-The two most common causes of ulcers are the continuous use of non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, or an infection in your digestive system from the bacteria Heliobacter pylori.
+The two most common causes of ulcers are the continuous use of non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, or an infection in your digestive system from the bacteria Helicobacter pylori.
 There is usually a thick lining of mucus covering the tissue in your stomach, so the tissue does not get damaged by the extremely acidic stomach acid.
 However, NSAIDs and H. pylori can chew away at this lining.
 Without this protective layer, the acid in the stomach reaches the tissue below and causes damage in the form of an ulcer.

-PPIs, like esomeprazole, are prescribed to reduce the stomach acid and therefore allow the ulcer to heal without being further irritated.
+PPIs, like esomeprazole, are prescribed to reduce the stomach acid and therefore, allow the ulcer to heal without being further irritated.
 Importantly, while reducing stomach acid production helps, the root cause must also be addressed when treating an ulcer.
 For an NSAID-related ulcer, the NSAID dose must be reduced or, preferably, stopped altogether and switched to another painkiller such as acetaminophen.
 Additionally, esomeprazole can be prescribed alongside a course of NSAIDs if a patient is at particular risk of developing an ulcer.

 For an H. pylori-caused ulcer, you would be prescribed 2–3 antibiotics alongside a PPI, such as esomeprazole, to treat the underlying bacterial cause.

-Hypersecretory conditions are when your body makes too much stomach acid, leading to ulcers, GERD, or even bleeding in your digestive system.
+Hypersecretory conditions occur when your body makes too much stomach acid, leading to ulcers, GERD, or even bleeding in your digestive system.
 Esomeprazole decreases some of that acid production and therefore prevents some of this possible damage.

 What are The Most Common Side Effects?